laksjdjf/negative_prompt_scaling_for_webui/README.md

 put negative_scaler.py in scripts. see [it](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts).

-set "negative prompt scaling" in Scripts drop-down menu and check "enabled".
+set "negative prompt scaling" in Scripts drop-down menu and check "enable".

 **Only DDIM is applicable.**